 Have you ever noticed that your dog’s mood shifts with the weather?
 Storms, heat, cold, and the changing seasons affect our dogs, just like they affect us.
-Understanding this behavior can help you prepare your canine companion for the forecast ahead.
+Most dogs can even sense when the weather is about to change.
+Understanding the impact of weather changes on your dog can help you prepare your canine companion for the forecast ahead.

 When the temperature heats up, some dogs rejoice, while others seek out cool, shady spots where they can rest.
 Though all dogs can be susceptible to hot weather hazards, certain dog breeds are less heat tolerant than others.
 Brachycephalic breeds, such as Bulldogs, French Bulldogs, Pugs, and Boston Terriers, do best when staying cool in hot weather because they can have difficulty breathing in extreme heat.
 Large breeds are also susceptible to heat, as are longhaired breeds like the Komondor, Afghan Hound, and Alaskan Malamute.
 If you own a breed like these, you may find that your dog is not as active in hot weather or as willing to engage in play and other activities.

-Colder climates, on the other hand, is where Northern breeds like American Eskimo Dogs, Samoyeds, and Siberian Huskies thrive.
+Colder climates, on the other hand, are where Northern breeds like American Eskimo Dogs, Samoyeds, and Siberian Huskies thrive.
 Longhaired or double-coated breeds like German Shepherd Dogs, Saint Bernards, Great Pyrenees, and Newfoundlands typically enjoy cooler weather, too.
-They often become more active and playful during the winter months, unlike cold-intolerant breeds such as Italian Greyhounds, Greyhounds, hairless breeds, toy breeds, senior dogs, and dogs with conditions such as hypothyroidism or Cushing’s disease.
+They often become more active and playful during the winter months, unlike cold-intolerant breeds such as Italian Greyhounds, Greyhounds, hairless breeds, toy breeds, senior dogs, and dogs with conditions such as hypothyroidism, Cushing’s disease, or arthritis.